Skip to main content

 Oregon Centralized Application Diversity, Equity, and Inclusion Agreement

 OHCS has developed a web-based registry for sponsors to submit their Diversity, Equity, and Inclusion (DEI) Agreement and goal commitments.
-This must be submitted during Impact Assessment.

-To get on the DEI registry, project owners, developers, and developer consultants will complete a short survey.
+Project owners, developers, and developer consultants will complete a short survey.
 In this survey, partners will select four out of 15 DEI goal options.
 After establishing a baseline for DEI, partners will self-report progress on their selected goals annually by renewing their agreement.
-Partners will work through their DEI goals until they achieve reasonable progress.
+DEI Agreements must be submitted during Impact Assessment.

 To ensure accountability and movement along the continuum of DEI growth, OHCS’ EDI Office will evaluate survey responses and contact partners based on survey responses, identified needs, and partners’ requests for support.

-OHCS DEI strategy - Global Diversity, Equity, and Inclusion
+Global Diversity, Equity, and Inclusion Benchmarks

-Global Diversity, Equity, Inclusion, and Belonging (GDEIB) benchmarks are a foundational element of Oregon Housing and Community Services (OHCS) Diversity, Equity, and Inclusion (DEI) Action Plan, as GDEIB will be the main method of accountability and measure of DEI goals and outcomes for the next five years.
-Although the agency has been actively learning about this publicly available resource since 2018, this is the first year OHCS will implement the use of the benchmarks agencywide.
+Global Diversity, Equity, Inclusion, and Belonging (GDEIB) benchmarks are a foundational element of the Oregon Housing and Community Services (OHCS) Diversity, Equity, and Inclusion (DEI) Action Plan, as GDEIB will be the main method of accountability and measure of DEI goals and outcomes for the next five years.
+Although the agency has been actively learning about this publicly available resource since 2018, this is the first year OHCS will implement the use of the benchmarks agency wide.
 When OHCS Affordable Rental Housing Division staff considered improvements for OHCS's DEI Agreement, the GDEIB was an obvious choice and a good opportunity to extend the GDEIB for our affordable rental housing development partners.

 GDEIB is a sophisticated diversity, equity, and inclusion (DEI) tool tailored to foster sustained progress through collaborative efforts, benefiting all stakeholders.
 Designed to accommodate organizations of diverse scopes and sizes, the GDEIB prioritizes cultivating DEI proficiency, adherence to legal frameworks, respect for human dignity, facilitation of organizational growth, and advocacy for social justice.